Jenna Leigh Green: Theatre career and later work

 Green starred as Sally Simpson in a production of The Who's Tommy at the Ricardo Montalban Theatre in Hollywood which ran from June 18 – July 6, 2008.

 In 2008, Green appeared as Violet Golding in the episode of Cold Case titled "Wednesday's Women".

 On September 21, 2008, Green made her West End debut in "Never Neverland" a benefit concert that helped in aid of Ovarian cancer and NCH.
 The concert was at the Duchess Theatre in London.
 Alongside Green was fellow Wicked alumni Eden Espinosa and Scott Alan.
-On February 27, 2009 she guest starred on the CBS series Ghost Whisperer as Carrie in episode 4.16 "Ghost Busted".
+On February 27, 2009, she guest starred on the CBS series Ghost Whisperer as Carrie in episode 4.16 "Ghost Busted".
+In the summer of 2010, Green appeared as Heather Chandler in the concert workshop of Heathers: The Musical.

 In the fall of 2010 she appeared in the concert revue "For The Record: Quentin Tarantino" in Los Angeles, presented by ROCKLA for Show at Barre.
 It ran from August 12, 2010, to October 30, 2010.
 Also starring Tracie Thoms, Autumn Reeser, Ty Taylor, and Audra Mae.

 She appeared at Show at Barre.
 It opened on February 12, 2011, and closed on June 30, 2011.
 Also starring were Tracie Thoms, Arielle Jacobs and Kate Reinders.

-In 2014 she starred in the Off-Broadway Musical "The Anthem".
+In 2014 she starred in the Off-Broadway musical The Anthem.
 Co-starring with Green were Randy Jones, Remy Zaken, Ashley Kate Adams, and Jason Gotay.
 The production was directed and choreographed by Rachel Klein, with a book by Gary Morgenstein, lyrics by Erik Ransom, and music by Jonnie Rockwell.
 The production performed at the Lynn Redgrave Theatre in New York City.